Burma campaign: The balance shifts 1943–1944

-From December 1943 to November 1944 the strategic balance of the Burma campaign shifted decisively.
-Improvements in Allied leadership, training and logistics, together with greater firepower and growing Allied air superiority, gave Allied forces a confidence they had previously lacked.
+From December 1943 to November 1944, the strategic balance of the Burma campaign shifted decisively.
+Improvements in Allied leadership, training and logistics, together with greater firepower and growing Allied air superiority, gave Allied forces the confidence they had previously lacked.
 In the Arakan, XV Indian Corps withstood, and then broke, a Japanese counterstrike, while the Japanese invasion of India resulted in unbearably heavy losses and the ejection of the Japanese back beyond the Chindwin River.

 Allied plans

 In August 1943, the Allies created South East Asia Command (SEAC), a new combined command responsible for the South-East Asian Theatre, under Admiral Lord Louis Mountbatten.
 The training, equipment, health and morale of Allied troops under British Fourteenth Army under Lieutenant General William Slim was improving, as was the capacity of the lines of communication in North-eastern India.
 An innovation was the extensive use of aircraft to transport and supply troops.

 SEAC had to accommodate several rival plans, many of which had to be dropped for lack of resources.
 Amphibious landings on the Andaman Islands (Operation "Pigstick") and in Arakan were abandoned when the landing craft assigned were recalled to Europe in preparation for the Normandy Landings.

 The major effort was intended to be by American-trained Chinese troops of Northern Combat Area Command (NCAC) under Stilwell, to cover the construction of the Ledo Road.
 Orde Wingate had controversially gained approval for a greatly expanded Chindit force, which was given the task of assisting Stilwell by disrupting the Japanese lines of supply to the northern front.
 Chiang Kai-shek had also agreed reluctantly to mount an offensive from Yunnan.

-Under British Fourteenth Army, the Indian XV Corps prepared to renew the advance in Arakan province, while IV Corps launched a tentative advance from Imphal in the centre of the long front to distract Japanese attention from the other offensives.
+Under the British Fourteenth Army, the Indian XV Corps prepared to renew the advance in Arakan province, while IV Corps launched a tentative advance from Imphal in the centre of the long front to distract Japanese attention from the other offensives.